dgpv/bsst/plugins/README.md

 Plugins in this directory:

 * `op_example_bsst_plugin.py`: A simple example of how to add custom opcode
 * `raw_input_bsst_plugin.py`: Allows to supply hex or binary input to B'SST instead of text script source.
 Will use `python-bitcointx` and `python-elementstx` python packages to decode the input, therefore python packages must be available.
-Recognizes settings `--plugin-raw-input=hex` (the default) and `--plugin-raw-input=binary`
+Recognizes settings `--plugin-raw-input=hex` (the default) and `--plugin-raw-input=binary`.
+Will output the decoded script, each line will have a comment displaying the offset of the opcode/data in this line